diaspora-orm/diaspora/site/query-language.md

 Match queries are used when you use `find`, `update` or `delete` operations.

 <div class="note info">
-Numbers in parenthesis in name indicates the Query Language Specification Level.
+Numbers in parenthesis in operations' name indicates the Query Language Specification Level.
 Check your adapters' documentation to see the level supported by adapters you use.
 </div>

 ### Match all ^\(1\)